 The Downfall of India's Princely States

-The dramatic true story of the betrayal of hundreds of Indian princely states by both the departing British and the new Congress government.
+The dramatic story of how hundreds of Indian princes were betrayed by the departing British and Nehru’s independent government.

-On 25 July 1947, India’s last Viceroy, Lord Louis Mountbatten, stood before the Chamber of Princes in New Delhi and prepared to deliver the most important speech of his career.
-He had just three weeks to convince more than 550 sovereign princely states—some the size of Britain, some so small that cartographers had trouble locating them—to become part of a free India.
-Once Britain’s most faithful allies, the princes could choose between joining India or Pakistan, or declaring their independence.
+In July 1947, India’s last Viceroy, Lord Louis Mountbatten, stood before New Delhi’s Chamber of Princes to deliver the most important speech of his career.
+He had just three weeks to convince over 550 sovereign princely states—some tiny, some the size of Britain—to become part of a free India.
+Once Britain’s most faithful allies, the princes could choose between joining India or Pakistan, or declaring independence.

-This is a saga of promises and betrayals, of brinkmanship and intrigue.
-Mountbatten worked with two of independent India’s founding fathers—the country’s most senior civil servant, V.P.
-Menon, and Congress strongman Vallabhbhai Patel—to save the subcontinent from self-destruction.
-What India’s architects described as a ‘bloodless revolution’ was anything but, as violence engulfed Kashmir and Indian troops put an end to Hyderabad’s dreams of independence.
+This is a saga of intrigue, brinkmanship and broken promises, wrought by Mountbatten and two of independent India’s founding fathers: the country’s most senior civil servant, V.P.
+Menon, and Congress strongman Vallabhbhai Patel.
+What India’s architects described as a ‘bloodless revolution’ was anything but, as violence engulfed Kashmir and Indian troops crushed Hyderabad’s dreams of independence.

-Most states accepted the inevitable, giving up their kingdoms in exchange for guarantees that their privileges and titles would be preserved in perpetuity.
-Instead, they were led to their extinction—not by the sword, but by political expediency, leaving them with little more than fading memories of a glorified past.
+Most princes accepted the inevitable, exchanging their power for guarantees of privileges and titles in perpetuity.
+But these dynasties were still led to extinction—not by the sword, but by political expediency—leaving them with little more than fading memories of a glorified past.